Bets against pound, hedging costs escalate on Scotland nerves

 Two-week sterling/dollar implied volatility - straddling the date of the vote - has tripled, rising to trade at 12 percent on Monday, traders said.

-The one-month implied volatility GBP1MO=R for sterling/dollar rose to almost 9.6 percent, its highest since July 2013.
+The one-month implied volatility for sterling/dollar rose to almost 9.6 percent, its highest since July 2013.

 "It is the near-term fallout that is leading hedge funds to seek protection," said an options trader at one UK bank.
 "The longer-term investors - the real money investors - have so far been on the sidelines."